kitnil/awesome/README.md

 ## Java

+- [WebcamStudio](https://github.com/adelq/WebcamStudio) - WebcamStudio is a virtual webcam software that you can use with Skype or flash website like UStream or Stickam to create a professional looking broadcast, including banners, animations, transitions, etc...
 - [DiscreteScrollView](https://github.com/yarolegovich/DiscreteScrollView) - A scrollable list of items that centers the current element and provides easy-to-use APIs for cool item animations.
 - [Algorithms](https://github.com/williamfiset/Algorithms) - A collection of algorithms and data structures
 - [Matisse](https://github.com/zhihu/Matisse) - :fireworks: A well-designed local image and video selector for Android